 A potent distillation of centuries of martial knowledge, Aikido transmits the most noble teachings of Japan's samurai tradition.
 It is practiced by thousands worldwide not only for fitness and self-defense, but for deep personal development.
 Aikido techniques also serve as the core of many defensive tactics programs instructed to law-enforcement personnel, in Japan and worldwide.

-Our Aikido program is associated with Shinjinkai, which is connected to the Aikido World Headquarters in Tokyo through Aikido Shimbokukai.
+Our Aikido program is connected to the Aikido World Headquarters in Tokyo through Aikido Shimbokukai.
 Shimbokukai is a network of Aikido teachers from different traditions working together to foster exchange, mutual support and friendship.